James Earl Jones: Early life and education

 James Earl Jones was born in Arkabutla, Mississippi, on January 17, 1931, to Ruth (1911–1986), a teacher and maid, and Robert Earl Jones (1910–2006), a boxer, butler, and chauffeur.
 His father left the family shortly after James Earl's birth and later became a stage and screen actor in New York and Hollywood.
 Jones and his father did not get to know each other until the 1950s, when they reconciled.
-He said in interviews that his parents were both of mixed African-American, Irish, and Native American ancestry.
+He said in interviews that his parents were of mixed African-American, Irish, and Native American ancestry.

 From the age of five, Jones was raised by his maternal grandparents, John Henry and Maggie Connolly, on their farm in Dublin, Michigan; they had moved from Mississippi in the Great Migration.
 Jones found the transition to living with his grandparents in Michigan traumatic and developed a stutter so severe that he refused to speak.
 He said, "I was a stutterer.
 I couldn't talk.
 So my first year of school was my first mute year, and then those mute years continued until I got to high school."
 He credited his English teacher, Donald Crouch, who discovered he had a gift for writing poetry, with helping him end his silence.
 Crouch urged him to challenge his reluctance to speak through reading poetry aloud to the class.

 In 1949, Jones graduated from Dickson Rural Agricultural School (now Brethren High School) in Brethren, Michigan, where he served as vice president of his class.

 He attended the University of Michigan where he was initially a pre-med major.
 He joined the Reserve Officers' Training Corps and excelled.
 He felt comfortable within the structure of the military environment and enjoyed the camaraderie of his fellow cadets in the Pershing Rifles Drill Team and Scabbard and Blade Honor Society.
-After his junior year, he focused on drama with the thought of doing something he enjoyed before, he assumed, he would have to go off to fight in the Korean War.
+After his junior year, he focused on drama with the thought of doing something he enjoyed, before (he assumed) he would have to go off to fight in the Korean War.
 Jones graduated from the university in 1955 with a Bachelor of Arts, majoring in drama.